jakenjarvis/AndroidBuildGradleCommonLibrary/README.md

         apply project, "allprojectsSetCompatibilityJavaVersion"

         // patch
-        apply(project, "allprojectsPatchDisableLintOptionsAbortOnError")
+        apply project, "allprojectsPatchDisableLintOptionsAbortOnError"
-        apply(project, "allprojectsPatchEnableAaptOptionsUseAaptPngCruncher")
+        apply project, "allprojectsPatchEnableAaptOptionsUseAaptPngCruncher"
     }

 ----------

 This "commonlibrary" extension is a wrapper thin "apply from".
+Path is automatic search from /gradle.

     commonlibrary {
         apply project, "allprojectsSetEncoding"